Expert network: Transaction-based

 The most common revenue model is "pay-per-use" where an expert networks invoices the client per hour of expert consultation, times the "credit" price of the expert.
 The expert network then pays a part of this to the expert.

 Subscription-based

 The traditional revenue model was to offer subscriptions to clients.
-This model still represents a large share of the industry, notably for GLG.
+This model still represents a large share of the industry, notably for GLG and Maven Research.
 The client pays for a predefined number of "credits" at the start of the contract year, which are run down as expert consultations are made.
 The network keeps the difference between the subscription fees collected and the hourly rates paid out.

 Sourcing models

 When sourcing experts to connect with clients, an expert network may use either an Internal database, or custom recruiting (or a combination).
 Whereas expert networks traditionally relied on internal databases of experts, business models have tilted towards 'custom recruiting' of new experts for each particular case.
-This was enabled by the rapid growth of LinkedIn in the years following the global financial crisis of 2008.
+This was enabled by the rapid growth of LinkedIn in the years following the 2008 financial crisis.